cairo-book/cairo-book/src/ch02-05-control-flow.md

 One of the uses of a `loop` is to retry an operation you know might fail, such as checking whether an operation has succeeded.
 You might also need to pass the result of that operation out of the loop to the rest of your code.
-To do this, you can add the value you want returned after the `break` expression you use to stop the loop; that value will be returned out of the loop so you can use it, as shown here:
+To do this, you can add the value you want to be returned after the `break` expression you use to stop the loop; that value will be returned out of the loop so you can use it, as shown here: